honux77/ubox-msx/docs/tools.md

 Has the output:
 ```
-ROM: 11430 bytes
+ROM: CODE  11430 bytes
+     INIT  00016 bytes
+     Total 11446 bytes
 RAM:       01256 bytes
 ```

-If the CODE (ROM) or the DATA (RAM) is over the provided limits, the tool will report it with an error.
+If the CODE + INIT (ROM) or the DATA (RAM) is over the provided limits, the tool will report it with an error.

 ### mkdeps.py